ocadotechnology/Ocava/README.md

 * Tools to make randomness deterministic between program runs
 * Physics utilities to help deal with acceleration
 * Immutable object cache for efficient lookups of immutable objects
+* API for different modes of file access implemented through [Java Service Provider Interface (SPI)]

+[Java Service Provider Interface (SPI)]: https://docs.oracle.com/javase/tutorial/ext/basics/spi.html
+### File Access through SPI
+In order to access files through a specific mode, the service provider for that mode, should be available in the classpath.
+For example, if the file needs to be accessed through mode S3, then OcavaS3 should be available in the classpath of the application.

+OcavaCore also has a `CredentialProvider` class that allows the credentials for file access to be located in a file named `.ocava_access_credentials` within the `credentials` folder inside the home directory.

+So credentials can be store in `<HOME_DIR>/credentials/.ocava_access_credentials`

 ## OcavaS3

 This component provides a number of useful utilities to connect to AWS services including caches to reduce costs from repeated connections.

+The credentials for S3 access can be provided in one of the following ways:
+* As part of the S3Config
+* Using the credentials file - `<HOME_DIR>/credentials/.ocava_access_credentials` by providing values for `s3_access_key`, `s3_secret_key` and `s3_endpoint`

+Credentials coming through config takes priority over the ones provided through credentials file

 ## OcavaScenarioTest